Suiiyu/UN-SMLNet/README.md

 Our segmentation model is evaluated by four evaluation metrics, which are **Dice score**, **Jaccard score**,  **Average Symmetric Surface Distance (ASSD)**, and **Hausdorff distance (HD)**.
 We performed three group of experiments to evaluate the performance of the proposed model.
 Please refer to the original paper for more details.

 The individual score of metrics during the test stage is shown in the box diagrams.
-The line and square in each box indicated the median and mean, respectively.
-The outliers were indicated by diamonds.
+The  $\tiny\Box$, black $\Diamond$, and $-$ in each box indicated the mean, outliers, and media, respectively.
+In each subplot, the x and y axes denote the model name and the score of each metric.

 <p align="center">
     <img src="images/box_compare_result.png" width="1000" height="200">